 - The CFB and Epworth actively vote their directly held shares.
 These are principally domiciled in the UK and Continental Europe

-- Our proxy voting policies and templates, developed in partnership with other like- minded investors are published on the website
+- Our Corporate Governance proxy voting policy and summary voting template (the latter developed in partnership with other like-minded investors) are published on the website

 - Our summary UK and European proxy voting reports are published electronically each quarter, whilst a full voting record is available on request